EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

      | order by EndOfSupportDate asc
      ```

-     Microsoft’s schema docs explicitly call out the presence of end-of-support info in this table. ([Microsoft Learn][2])
+     Microsoft’s schema docs explicitly call out the presence of end-of-support info in this table.

 3. **Call the Graph Security “runHuntingQuery” API**